The fine links between Inflation, Interest Rates and Government Bonds

 Now as this process goes by, various financial instruments’ prices get affected.
 So let’s see how Government Bonds prices behave.

 Impact on Government Bonds

 One of the instruments raised by governments to finance their budgets is bonds.
-Obviously Government Bonds are debt securities carrying a coupon payment (interest payment), that is in line with the country’s perceived level of inflation and default risk.
-As we are not tackling credit risk for now, we will be focusing on risk free inflation related risk.
-So let’s say that we are on December 2017 and the US Government issues a 10 years risk free bond that has a Fixed coupon of 2%.
+Obviously, Government Bonds are debt securities carrying a coupon payment (interest payment), that is in line with the country’s perceived level of inflation and default risk.
+As we are not tackling credit risk, for now, we will be focusing on risk-free inflation-related risk.
+So let’s say that we are in December 2017 and the US Government issues a 10 years risk-free bond that has a fixed coupon of 2%.
 In other words, lenders will receive a yearly interest of 2% that will make up for the yearly expected inflation in the US.